TomWaka/TomWaka.github.io/_pages/experiences.md

 ### Data Scientist at Nospare Inc. (2021 - 2023)
 - Worked on various data science projects utilizing statistical modeling

-## Research Assistantships
+## Research Assistant

+### Beyond AI Joint Project (2023 - 2024)
+- Working under the guidance of PI: Shonosuke Sugasawa, Graduate School of Economics, Keio University

 ### Complex Data Analysis project (2020 - 2023)
 - Worked under the guidance of PI: Masaaki Imaizumi, Graduate School of Arts and Sciences, The University of Tokyo

-### Beyond AI Joint Project (2023 - 2024)
-- Working under the guidance of PI: Shonosuke Sugasawa, Graduate School of Economics, Keio University

 ### Translation of Bayesian book project (2021)
 - Assisted in translating a book on Bayesian statistics from English to Japanese

-## Teaching Assistantships
+## Teaching Assistant

 ### Graduate School of Economics, The University of Tokyo